SayOnce - Voice Dictation Software SayOnce - Voice Dictation Software

 Eugene - CEO at SoftOrbits, Candidate of Technical Sciences, has more than 16 years of expertise in software development, photo and multimedia applications, enhancing and transforming digital images and videos.

-This superWhisper review looks at what the popular Mac dictation app does well, what its new Windows app still gets wrong, and what to use instead on a PC. superwhisper earned a strong reputation on Mac and iOS with deep per-app modes and a real free tier.
-In mid-2026 it also shipped an official Windows 10 and 11 app, and that is where the story gets messier.
-We read the reviews, pulled the user threads, and lined superwhisper up against SayOnce, our offline Windows dictation tool, so you can decide before you buy.
+superwhisper earned its reputation honestly on Mac and iOS, with deep per-app Modes and a real free tier.
+In mid-2026 it shipped an official superWhisper windows 10 and 11 app, and that is the build I leaned on.
+I ran the free tier, read the vendor pages and the user threads for the numbers I could not stopwatch myself, and lined it all up against SayOnce, our offline Windows-first dictation tool, so you can decide before you pay.

 Disclosure: SoftOrbits makes SayOnce.
-We judged superwhisper on the same yardstick we use for any dictation tool and named its genuine strengths before the limits of our own pick.
+I judged superwhisper on the same yardstick I use for any dictation tool and named its genuine strengths before the limits of our own pick.

 Best for: Mac and iOS users, plus Windows power users who want deep custom modes and do not mind a subscription.